Camarasaurus: Sexual dimorphism

-In a 1991 study, Bruce Rothschild and David Berman noted that in 25% of Camarasaurus specimens, some of the foremost tail vertebrae were fused together.
+In a 1991 study, Rothschild and Berman noted that in 25% of Camarasaurus specimens, some of the foremost tail vertebrae were fused together.
 In Apatosaurus and Diplodocus, such fusion even occurred in 50% of the individuals.
-The fusion is caused by rather than direct fusion of the vertebral bodies, suggesting that it was an adaptation for stiffening the tail.
-Rothschild and Berman argued that the fusion was a sexually dimorphic feature that occurred only in the males or only in the females.
+The fusion is caused by rather than direct fusion of the vertebral bodies, and was identified as diffuse idiopathic skeletal hyperostosis (DISH).
+(Note: A 2012 review cautioned that DISH is not known from modern reptiles and birds, and that the medical definition of the condition requires the fusion of at least four continuous vertebrae, while the sauropod examples typically only involve two.)
+Therefore, this fusion was not pathological but might have been an adaptation for stiffening the tail.
+Rothschild and Berman suggested that the fusion was a sexually dimorphic feature that occurred only in the males or only in the females.
 In males, it could have supported whip-lash motions with the tip of the tail during fights with other males.
 In females, the stiffening could have helped with arching the tail to allow for copulation.

-In a 2008 study, Takehito Ikejiri suggested that Camarasaurus specimens can be classified either as robust (strongly built) or as gracile (slender).
+In a 2008 study, Ikejiri suggested that Camarasaurus specimens can be classified either as robust (strongly built) or as gracile (slender).
 These robust and gracile morphs also subtly differ in size and are apparent in the three most common species.
 Ikejiri argued that the two morphs reflect differences between the sexes, although it is unclear which morph represents male and which represents female individuals.
+In another 2008 study, Nicole Klein and Martin Sander found that individuals of similar age tend to fall into two size classes that might represent different species or sexual dimorphism.